Mutesa-Cedric/react-litert/www/docs/getting-started.md

 # Getting Started

-**react-litert** is a React integration for Google's LiteRT.js, providing a simple API for loading and running `.tflite` models in React applications using WebGPU or WASM with TensorFlow.js tensors.
+**react-litert** is a React library for running on-device AI with Google's LiteRT runtime.
+Run TensorFlow Lite models directly in the browser with WebGPU or WASM acceleration.

 ## What is react-litert?

 react-litert makes it easy to run TensorFlow Lite models in your React applications.
 It provides:

-- **React-friendly model loading** - Simple hooks for loading and using models
+- **Unified `useModel` hook** - Single hook for all model loading
 - **Automatic accelerator selection** - WebGPU → WASM fallback
-- **tf.Tensor integration** - Works seamlessly with TensorFlow.js
+- **Flexible runtime options** - Works with TensorFlow.js or raw LiteRT tensors
 - **Global runtime initialization** - Configure once with `<LiteRtProvider>`
 - **Built-in model caching** - Avoids re-compilation of models